 It is a viral infection that can cause flu like symptoms.
 Many travellers will recover from this initial phase, however there is a risk that the virus can spread to the protective layer of tissue that covers the brain and spinal cord (meningitis) or the brain itself (encephalitis).
 This can lead to some serious complications including paralysis and even in rare cases, death.

-Typhoid is called by bacteria called Salmonella and can contaminate food or drink in areas of poor sanitation.
-It can be very serious and even potentially fatal and the vaccination is recommended for all travellers to affected regions, especially the Indian subcontinent, Asia, South America and Africa, and particularly if they will be spending extended periods exposed to poor sanitation or hygiene conditions.
+The vaccination is recommended for all travellers going to affected regions, especially the Indian subcontinent, Asia, South America and Africa, and particularly if they will be spending extended periods exposed to poor sanitation or hygiene conditions.

 In the UK, there are two types of licensed vaccine, an injecatble vaccine and an oral one.